computamike/guest-room/README.md

 So - What are we we writing this in?
 Well as I'm now a javascript developer I'll be looking at doing this in javascript.

+Challenge 0: How to run a node app as a service

 Challenge 1 : How do I know if an IP Address is on the network?

 Challenge 2 : How do I push a reciever to the ChromeCast